 Kenyalang Rig Wreck (Miri)

-Sunk in 2004, Kenyalang is an oil rig wreck known as one of the first oil rig platforms to be deliberately sunk in Miri.
+Sunk in 2004, Kenyalang is an oil rig wreck in Miri.
+It’s amous for being the first oil rig platform to be deliberately sunk.
 Kenyalang’s super long 20 meter/65 foot structure can be seen lying on its side in 12-14 meters/39-45 feet of water.
-Teeming with all sorts of marine life and coral, divers can expect to spot anything from schooling snapper to scorpionfish, batifish and even sea whip coral!
+Teeming with all sorts of marine life and coral, divers can expect to spot anything from schooling snapper to scorpionfish, batfish and even sea whip coral!

-Are you ready to dive in?
 Start planning your next diving adventure to Malaysia and locate a PADI dive shop today.
+Happy diving!